scanpay/dotnet-scanpay/README.md

 Console.WriteLine("Subscriber renew URL is: " + url);
 ```
 ## Testing
-See the tests/ folder for more examples against the test environment.

-If you want an account on the [test](tests/). environment, please do not hesitate to contact us at kontakt@scanpay.dk
+See the tests/ folder for more examples.
+If you want an account on the test environment, please do not hesitate to contact us.